TosbackCgusBridge-Bot/CGUs-versions/Tealium/Privacy Policy.md

 About Tealium

 Founded in 2008, Tealium is the leader in enterprise tag management and digital data distribution.
-Tealium brings order to marketing chaos and serves as the new foundation for digital marketing.
+Tealium brings order to marketing chaos and serves as a foundational data layer for all marketing cloud applications.

 *   Site Map
 *   Terms of Use